Alexander Peden: Life

 In June 1673, while holding a conventicle at Knockdow near Ballantrae, Ayrshire, he was captured by Major William Cockburn and condemned by the Privy Council to four years and three months' imprisonment on the Bass Rock and a further fifteen months in the Edinburgh Tolbooth.
-He was confined there from 26 June 1673 to 9 October 1677, when he was removed to the Edinburgh Tolbooth, where he remained until December 1678.
+He was confined on the rock from 26 June 1673 to 9 October 1677, when he was removed to the Edinburgh Tolbooth, where he remained until December 1678.
 A petition for liberation was refused, and he was sentenced instead to perpetual banishment.
 In December 1678, he and 60 others were sentenced to banishment to the American plantations.
 They were transported by ship to London, where they were to be transferred to an American ship.
 The American captain of the ship which was chartered to convey Peden and his companions to the Virginia plantations, however, on discovering they were being banished for their religious opinions, not as convicts, declined to take them aboard, and they were set at liberty.
 From London, Peden found his way back to Scotland, and again to the north of Ireland.

 In 1682, Peden performed the wedding ceremony of John Brown and his second wife, Isabel Weir.
 He told Isabel after the ceremony, "You have a good man to be your husband, but you will not enjoy him long; prize his company, and keep linen by you to be his winding sheet, for you will need it when ye are not looking for it, and it will be a bloody one".
 On the night of 30 April or morning of 1 May 1685, troops commanded by Captain John Graham of Claverhouse shot John Brown for his refusal to take the 1684 Oath of Abjuration or to swear not to rise in arms against the king.
-This oath did not require one to proclaim the king, rather than Christ, as the head of the church.
+This oath did not require one to proclaim the king as the head of the church.
 However, it would have been understood by a Covenanter to be a promise not to resist the king's claimed supremacy, ecclesiastical as well as civil.
 Peden was 11 miles away.
 He prayed with the family of John Muirhead in his home, "Lord, when wilt Thou avenge Brown's blood?
 O, let Brown's blood be precious in Thy sight."
 Peden told them of his vision of Brown's wife weeping over his corpse and of Claverhouse killing John Brown.